Urusei Yatsura: Plot

-An alien race known as the Oni arrive on Earth to invade the planet.
+An alien race known as the Oni arrive on Earth to invade it.
 Instead of taking over the planet by force, the Oni give humans a chance to fight for the rights to the planet by taking part in a competition.
 The competition is a variant of the game of tag (known as "the game of the Oni" in Japanese), in which the human player must touch the horns on the head of the Oni player within one week.
-The computer-selected human player is Ataru Moroboshi, a lecherous, unlucky and academically unsuccessful high school student from the fictional Tomobiki Town (友引町) in Nerima, Japan, and the Oni player is Lum, daughter of the leader of the alien invaders.
+The computer-selected human player is Ataru Moroboshi, a lecherous, unlucky and academically unsuccessful high school student from the fictional Tomobiki Town (友引町, Tomobiki-chō) in Nerima, Japan, and the Oni player is Lum, daughter of the leader of the alien invaders.
 Despite his initial reluctance to take part in the competition, Ataru becomes interested in the game when he meets Lum.
 When the competition begins, Lum surprises everyone by flying away and Ataru finds himself unable to catch her.
 Before the last day of the competition, Ataru's girlfriend Shinobu Miyake encourages Ataru by pledging to marry him if he wins.
 On the final day of the competition, Ataru wins the game by stealing Lum's bikini top, which prevents her from protecting her horns in favor of protecting her modesty.
 In celebrating his victory, Ataru expresses his joy at being able to get married; however, Lum misinterprets this as a proposal from Ataru and accepts on the competition's worldwide live television broadcast.
 Despite the misunderstanding, Lum falls in love with Ataru and moves into his house.

 Despite Ataru's lack of interest in Lum and attempts to rekindle his relationship with Shinobu, Lum frequently interferes and Shinobu loses interest in Ataru.
 Still, Ataru's flirtatious nature persists despite Lum's attention.
 Lum attempts to stop him from flirting, which results in Ataru receiving powerful electric shock attacks from Lum as punishment.
 Two characteristics of Ataru are particularly strong: his pervertedness and his bad luck that draws to him all bizarre residents of the planet, the spirit world and even the galaxy.
 Later Lum begins attending the same school as Ataru despite his objections.
 Lum develops a fan base of admirers among the boys of the school, including Shutaro Mendo, the rich and handsome heir to a large corporation that all the girls from Tomobiki have a crush on.
 Despite their romantic interest, none of Lum's admirers will risk upsetting Lum by trying to force her and Ataru apart, although this does not stop them from trying to get Ataru punished due to his bad behavior, and interfering every time the two get close.